crazy-giraffe-software/dmxdemonstrator/hardware/io-dmx/README.md

 ### DMX Connectors

-Of course DMX commonly uses a 5-pin XLR, it is often used with a 3-pin XLR.
-I'm not a fan of the 3-pin variant since it is the same as the audio connector making it seem as if DMX and Mic cables can be used interchangeably.
+As you know, DMX commonly uses a 5-pin XLR connector.
+However, it is sometimes used with a 3-pin XLR connector which does not comply with the USITT spec.
+I'm not a fan of the 3-pin variant since it is the same as the audio connector making it seem as if DMX-512 and Mic cables can be used interchangeably, which they cannot reliably (your milage may vary).

-That said, the DMX-DD1 supports both XLR-5 and XLR-3 connectors, one male and one female.
+That said, the DMX-IO1 supports both XLR-5 and XLR-3 connectors, one male and one female.
 You can choose between XLR-5 and XLR-3 but cannot use both at the same time.
 The design is made for Neutrik connectors (which is not a brand that Digikey carries).
 There are a few variation of the basic part numbers listed below with different shielding configurations.
 For instance, Newark only carries the NC3FAH-2, which works fine in place of the NC3FAH.

 - 5-pin male XLR:
 [Newark 25C4313](https://www.newark.com/neutrik/nc5mah/connector-xlr-audio-plug-5pos/dp/25C4313?ost=nc5mah)